lmdu/krait/docs/source/index.rst

 1. Search SSRs, cSSRs, iSSRs or VNTRs (See 3 Search for Repeats )
 2. Go to **Mapping (toolbar) -> Import Annotation File** to select a GTF or GFF file corresponding to the imported sequence file.
-3. Click the locate button |mapping| to start locating.
+3. Click the mapping button |mapping| to start mapping.

 Locating Results
 ----------------

-If locating task finished, the repeats located in gene exon, intron, CDS or UTRs will be marked as different colors in table.
+If mapping task finished, the repeats mapped in gene exon, intron, CDS or UTRs will be marked as different colors in table.
 An example was shown in Figure 9.

 .. rst-class:: wy-text-center